mtb-coding-thing/coding-project/README.md

 CodeEdit is a fully open-source, portable, persistent, and lightweight code editor built mainly in JS that runs entirely within your web browser.

+## ⚠️ Warning
+**For the stable versions, see releases.
+Repo code is the current WIP version and might be broken.**

 ## 📂 Project & File Management
 *   **New Project**: Resets the current environment and starts a fresh project.
 *   **Open Directory**: Use the **Open Directory** button to load an entire folder structure into the editor.
 Your browser will keep these files in its local storage database.